-A sample of fifteen scattered paddock trees was undertaken by the CMA assessing officer with regards to the presence of tree hollows.
-Five of the trees sampled were Poplar Box, with two trees having hollows.
-Only one other sampled tree contained a hollow and that was in a large Kurrajong.
+A sample of twenty five scattered paddock trees was undertaken by the CMA assessing officer with regards to the presence of tree hollows.
+Five of the trees sampled were Poplar Box (Eucalyptus populnea), with three trees having hollows; these species were considered part of a corridor and were removed from the clearing zone.